 The best Dell laptop we've tested is the Dell XPS 16 (2024).
 This 16-inch premium model has exceptional build quality and great performance.
 It's available with Intel Meteor Lake CPUs (up to a Core Ultra 9) paired with integrated graphics or an NVIDIA RTX 40-series GPU (up to a 4070), giving you plenty of processing power to tackle general productivity tasks and intensive workloads like content creation.
 You can choose between a 120Hz FHD+ IPS or a 90Hz 4k+ OLED panel; we recommend the latter for color-critical work, as it offers full coverage of the DCI P3 color space.

 The overall user experience is hit-and-miss.
 The design is sleek, but many key features, like the invisible touchpad, edge-to-edge keys, and capacitive function row, can take some time to adjust to.
 Port selection is okay; you get three USB-C/Thunderbolt 4 ports (depending on your GPU choice), a MicroSD card reader, and a 3.5mm headphone jack.
 Biometrics include a fingerprint sensor and a facial recognition IR camera.
-Battery life is good at around nine to 10 hours of light use, though it's much shorter if you perform CPU/GPU intensive tasks, reducing it to around two and a half hours.
+Battery life is good at around nine to 10 hours of light use, though it's much shorter if you perform CPU/GPU intensive tasks, reducing it to around 2.5 hours.

-Other features contributing to a positive user experience are a good 1080p webcam, Wi-Fi 7 connectivity (the latest Wi-Fi standard), and a 55Wh battery that will last you a full workday on a single charge (if you primarily use it for light tasks).
-Unfortunately, its port selection is scant, only comprising two USB-C/Thunderbolt 4s.
-Finally, just like the XPS 16 above, the keyboard and touchpad are major pain points here; they feature the same edge-to-edge keycaps that are prone to accidental inputs, and since you can't see the touchpad, you can sometimes be right at the edge where the tracking is inconsistent.
+You get a good 1080p webcam, Wi-Fi 7 connectivity (the latest Wi-Fi standard), as well as a fingerprint sensor and a facial recognition camera for added security and quick logins.
+Its 55Wh battery lasts a full workday of light use, and it charges over USB-C. Speaking of ports, this is one area where it falls short, as there are only two USB-C/Thunderbolt 4s.
+Finally, just like the XPS 16 above, the keyboard and touchpad are a love-it-or-hate-it affair; they feature the same edge-to-edge keycaps that are prone to accidental inputs, and since you can't see the touchpad, you can sometimes be right at the edge where the tracking is inconsistent.

 The Dell Precision 5690 (2024) is the best Dell workstation we've tested.
 This 16-inch model offers various hardware configurations, making it adaptable to different workflows.
 It features Intel's Meteor Lake CPUs (up to a Core Ultra 9) and NVIDIA RTX Ada Generation Laptop GPUs (up to an RTX 5000), which are ideal for specialized tasks like 3D modeling and simulations.
 Display options include FHD+ IPS and 4K+ OLED at 60Hz.
 RAM and storage reach 64GB and 4TB, though the RAM isn't user-replaceable.
 However, it has two NVMe m.2 slots for expandable storage.